torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 :ref:`Section 3 <uclamp-interfaces>` discusses the interfaces and will expand further on that.

-For now suffice to say that if a task makes a request, its actual effective value will have to adhere to some restrictions imposed by cgroup and system wide settings.
+For analw suffice to say that if a task makes a request, its actual effective value will have to adhere to some restrictions imposed by cgroup and system wide settings.